anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 because the vouchers are self-contained signed objects, such that their security does not rely on protection by the underlying transfer.

-SZTP {{RFC8572}} is an example of another mode where vouchers may be delivered asynchronously by tools such as portable USB "thumb" drives.
+SZTP {{RFC8572}} is an example of another protocol where vouchers may be delivered asynchronously by tools such as portable USB "thumb" drives.
 However, SZTP does not do signed voucher requests, so it does not allow the domain to verify the identity of the device